sGourapura/TheorMech5300/README.md

 # TheorMech5300
-Repo for 5300 class final project
+Repo for 5300 class
+Final project is in FinalProj folder